oldnomad/picosocks5/README.md

   - Random bytes generation.
   - MD5 hash and HMAC functions.

-  Without at least one of these libraries, PicoSOCKS5 will use standard `rand(3)`, which is very weak, and a home-grown HMAC-MD5 implementation, which is not provably secure.
+  Without at least one of these libraries, PicoSOCKS5 will use `getentropy(3)` (if available) or standard `rand(3)` (which is very low quality), and a home-grown HMAC-MD5 implementation, which is not provably secure.
 Also, internal HMAC-MD5 implementation needs macros `htole32(x)` and `le32toh(x)` for converting 32-bit unsigned integers between native (host) byte order and little-endian byte order.
-  In many systems these macros are defined in header file `<endian.h>`, but if your system is not one of them, you'll have to define these macros yourself.
+In many systems these macros are defined in header file `<endian.h>`, but if your system is not one of them, you'll have to define these macros yourself and pass your definitions in `CFLAGS`.

 - GNU Autoconf/Automake, and their dependencies.
 The project was built initially using automake version 1.15, but version 1.14 is also known